Cardiopulmonary resuscitation: Pathophysiology

 CPR is used on people in cardiac arrest to oxygenate the blood and maintain a cardiac output to keep vital organs alive.
 Blood circulation and oxygenation are required to transport oxygen to the tissues.
 The physiology of CPR involves generating a pressure gradient between the arterial and venous vascular beds; CPR achieves this via multiple mechanisms.

 The brain may sustain damage after blood flow has been stopped for about four minutes and irreversible damage after about seven minutes.
 Typically if blood flow ceases for one to two hours, then body cells die.
-Therefore, in general CPR is effective only if performed within seven minutes of the stoppage of blood flow.
+Therefore, in general, CPR is effective only if performed within seven minutes of the stoppage of blood flow.
 The heart also rapidly loses the ability to maintain a normal rhythm.
 Low body temperatures, as sometimes seen in near-drownings, prolong the time the brain survives.

-Following cardiac arrest, effective CPR enables enough oxygen to reach the brain to delay brain stem death, and allows the heart to remain responsive to defibrillation attempts.
+Following cardiac arrest, effective CPR enables enough oxygen to reach the brain to delay brain stem death and allows the heart to remain responsive to defibrillation attempts.
+If an incorrect compression rate is used during CPR, going against standing American Heart Association (AHA) guidelines of 100–120 compressions per minute, this can cause a net decrease in venous return of blood, for what is required, to fill the heart.
+For example, if a compression rate of above 120 compressions per minute is used consistently throughout the entire CPR process, this error could adversely affect survival rates and outcomes for the victim.

+Order of CPR in a first aid sequence

+The best position for CPR maneuvers in the sequence of first aid reactions to a cardiac arrest is a question that has been long studied.

+As a general reference, the recommended order (according to the guidelines of many related associations such as AHA and Red Cross) is: